 Impacted world trade by container

 E2open analyzed the world’s trade that was stopped by the Ever Given blockage.
 Household/personal products topped the list.
-Below is a chart of the amount of containers stuck on other vessels (TEUs).
+Below is a chart of the number of containers stuck on other vessels (TEUs).

 |Household/personal products (19,820)||China to UK (7,082)|